rs9899/AMLProj/README.md

 <SCENE GRAPH> --> scene graph is a graph whose nodes are the objects and the edges are relationship between the objects, for ex human — sits — horse, where human and horse are objects and sits is a relationship.

+Objective:
-Objective: Use word embedding for relationships and as a result we can while training use the given words but while test time, show realtionship prediction also for unseen relationships.
+Use word embedding for relationships and as a result we can while training use the given words but while test time, show realationship prediction also for unseen relationships.

 So which word to extend the vocab to...